The Second Minnesota Infantry Regiment and Its Role in the Civil War

 On November 24, 1863, Hooker’s armed forces assaulted and defeated the Confederates on Lookout Mountain.
 The following day, the Federals advanced on the critical Confederate line-up on top of Missionary Ridge.
-Gen. Grant offered the Army of the Cumberland a passive part in the center while Hooker’s and Sherman’s troops ready to do all of the actual fightings on the edges.
+Gen. Grant offered the Army of the Cumberland a passive part in the center while Hooker’s and Sherman’s troops were ready to do all of the actual fighting on the edges.
 These attacks were delayed, and Thomas’s men were ordered to attack the Confederate works’ first line.
 Second, Minnesota led its Brigade in catching this Spot.
 Soon afterward, Gen. Grant observed in amazement as the Cumberland’s full Army, without orders, attacked the primary Rebel line beneath the ridge.
 A stunning Union success resulted.
-The Minnesotans captured two cannon in the climax of the attack.
+The Minnesotans captured two cannons in the climax of the attack.

 In 1864 Second Minnesota undertook part in the Atlanta Campaign and trooped with Sherman to the ocean.
-At the ending of the war, the Second returned to Minnesota and was released on July 20, 1865.
+At the end of the war, the Second returned to Minnesota and was released on July 20, 1865.
 They had won their place In antiquity at Chickamauga and at the storming of Missionary Ridge.

 Battle of Wood Lake